 This section deals with the information needed by people who will re-use your data, and with the access conditions they will need to follow.

 Two main topics can be addressed when dealing with data access.
 First, the collection of informed consent through an informed consent form.
 Second, specifying who is allowed access to which data using an Authentication and Authorization Infrastructure (AAI).
 The informed consent form should use existing standards for informed consent.
-The EJP RD has developed a generic informed consent form for ERN registries that can be found here.
+The EJP RD has developed a ERN Registries Generic Informed Consent Forms.